jaredjgebel/ux-portfolio/src/_includes/case-studies/_user-flow.md

 - The median age of U.S. farmers is significantly higher than that of the general population
 - The application should be usable in a variety of contexts - in the field, at home, or at a second job

+{% callout %}

-Since this user base is **familiar with a complex domain but limited in technical experience**, I had to **balance competing needs for powerful functionality and a simple interface**.
+Since this user base is familiar with a complex domain but limited in technical experience, I had to balance competing needs for powerful functionality and a simple interface.

-&lt;callout>
+{% endcallout %}

 Given these constraints, I wanted my design to: